saptamsatvi/Diabetes-Health-check-Dashboard/README.md

 3)Trends in insulin usage.
 4)Insights into factors affecting blood glucose levels.
 5)Real-time blood glucose levels.
-6) Use of restart button for silicer restart..
+6) Use of restart button for silicer restart...